sharnajh/would-you-rather/README.md

 - React-Redux for state management
 - Styled with SASS and Reactstrap
 - Routed with React Router DOM in Development
+- History for route management
-- React-Redux-Loading-Bar for loading middleware
+- React-Redux-Loading-Bar for loading middleware (Thunk)
 - JavaScript TimeAgo library for rendering timestamps

 ## Future Functionality